sagemathinc/cocalc/src/packages/next/pages/auth/ROUTING.md

 - `/auth/password-reset/*`: password reset

 Regarding Hub's SSO endpoints, it blacklists the 5 routes from above as names for the SSO strategies.
-Entering them is currenlty only possible directly via the database, hence that check happens upon SSO strategy initialization.
+Entering them is currently only possible directly via the database, hence that check happens upon SSO strategy initialization.

 ## Backend